yujiri8/didact/README.md

 1. Log into your server.

 2. Clone the Didact repository with [Git](https://git-scm.com) (it will never be packaged in a binary distribution): `git clone https://github.com/yujiri8/didact`.
-Alternately, download it locally and copy it to your server.

 3. Install the dependencies.
 They should be in the repository for any Unix operating system, but the exact names of packages might vary so I can't give exact install instructions.
 The dependencies are: